galnir/Master-Bot/README.md

 [![image](https://img.shields.io/badge/language-javascript-yellow)](https://www.javascript.com/)
 [![image](https://img.shields.io/badge/node-%3E%3D%2016.0.0-blue)](https://nodejs.org/)

-## 🚧 The bot is transitioning from discord.js v12 to v13 so you may encounter bugs 🚧

 ## System dependencies

-For the bot to run, your system needs to have Node.js v16 atleast and Python 3 (for compiling some Node.js module dependencies) installed.
+For the bot to run, your system needs to have Node.js LTS or latest.
 A MongoDB database is also needed.
 I recommend using the free tier of MongoDB Atlas, you can get started using this [guide](https://docs.atlas.mongodb.com/getting-started/).
 Make sure to generate a valid URI and place it in the config.json file.

 ### Installing the Node.js dependencies

-After cloning the repository, navigate to the project's folder and run the command `npm ci --production` to install all Node.js module dependencies.
+After cloning the repository, navigate to the project's folder and run the command `npm i` to install all Node.js module dependencies.

 ## Setup